linkeddatacenter/uSilex/README.md

 ![architecture](architecture.png)

-Note that in this model, the traditional *routing* is just an optional step in middleware pipeline.
+Note that in this model, the traditional *routing by controller* is just an optional step in middleware pipeline.

 A middleware is a piece of software that implements the PSR-15 middleware interface: